jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 [Route-specific timeouts](https://docs.openshift.com/container-platform/3.3/architecture/core_concepts/routes.html#route-specific-timeouts)

-In order to test this feature, we are going to use a simple python app, that allow us to change the number of seconds the app will wait before answering, so we can play with this value and seehow the route behaves.
+In order to test this feature, we are going to use a simple python app, that allow us to change the number of seconds the app will wait before answering, so we can play with this value and see how the route behaves.

 Execute the following commands from a Master node: